OpenTranslationBible/open-bible/en-GB/52.1 Thessalonians/md/1-thessalonians-05.md

 ## 1 Thessalonians 5:20

-do not treat prophecies with contempt.
+do not contemptuously disregard prophecies.

 ## 1 Thessalonians 5:21